If you buy something through my links, I may earn a commission (at no extra cost to you).

 - Load up during the free hotel breakfast

 Booze is taxed about a million percent in Iceland so it’s incredibly expensive to go out.
-Beer was usually around 900 krona ($8), a glass of house wine around 1300 krona, and mixed drinks just get started at that pricepoint.
+Basic beer was usually around 900 krona ($8), a glass of house wine around 1300 krona, and mixed drinks just get started at that pricepoint.
 Want top-shelf or a high-end cocktail bar?
 Pack your favorite credit card.

 Tours/Activities: Is Iceland Expensive in this Category?